 What Is Co-Parenting?

-After a divorce, parents often must find new ways to work together to parent their children.
+Co-parenting is a parenting method in which both parents work together to raise their children.
+It is a collaborative style of parenting that is focused on ensuring a stable, supportive environment for the children.
+This is because, after a divorce, parents often must find new ways to work together to parent their children.
 While your children's basic needs stay the same post-divorce, you may find that they need more support and care to help them adjust to their new lifestyle.
-Co-parenting is a parenting method in which both parents work together to raise their children.
-This is a collaborative style of parenting that is focused on ensuring a stable, supportive environment for the children.
+That is where co-parenting comes in.

 Co-parenting requires open communication, flexibility, and the willingness of both parents to compromise when necessary.
 This can be challenging after a divorce.
 However, if you and your former partner are on good enough terms, co-parenting has many benefits.

 The co-parenting process begins while you are still going through your divorce.
 As part of the divorce process, you will likely develop child support and child custody agreements.
 A parenting plan may also be part of this process.
 A major benefit to co-parenting comes early on: When parents can work together from the outset, they are better able to develop comprehensive parenting plans.

 - Increased stability through shared routines and rules between households

 - Parents are often able to attend appointments, meetings, school functions, and extracurricular activities together

 For co-parenting to work, the children's parents must be on reasonable terms and effectively communicate with each other.
 This is not possible for all parents, even if their divorce was relatively amicable.
 In many situations, two parents have radically different beliefs and approaches to parenting, and they can never see eye to eye, regardless of how friendly they are with each other.